Table of Contents

 Whether you need to troubleshoot the network problems, contact your MSP or ISP, or upgrade your network.

-Pro-Tip: Obkio allows you to set up automatic alerts for network problems, or when there’s a sign of network performance degradation so you know exactly when it’s time to start optimizing your network performance.
+Pro-Tip: Obkio allows you to set up automatic network monitoring alerts for network problems, or when there’s a sign of network performance degradation so you know exactly when it’s time to start optimizing your network performance.

 In your network journey, as in real life, they'll be bumps along the road that may deter or slow down your travels.
-In your network optmization journey, all network issues will affect your network's optimal performance.
+In your network optimization journey, all network issues will affect your network's optimal performance.
 Which is why you have a tool like Obkio to help you find and solve them.

 Here are several network problems that can impact network optimization: